Date of Birth

 In school, his nickname was Trouble.

-He moved to Los Angeles when he was 16.
+He moved to Los Angeles, California when he was 16.

 Took his mother and his sister to the Oscars in 2007.